caetano-felipe/caetano-felipe/README.md

 ## About :grin:

-I'm currently Intern Ruby on Rails Developer in Quasar Flash, a graduate student in System Analysis and Development on College Impacta, and a technology lover, fascinated with back-end, and front-end development. :nerd_face:
+I'm currently graduate student in System Analysis and Development on College Impacta, and a technology lover, fascinated in back-end, and front-end development. :nerd_face:

 ## Technologies and Skills :rocket: